-Please check the Online Schedule of Classes (OSOC) (http://schedule.berkeley.edu) for the most up-to-date information.
+***Always check the OSOC for the latest most up-to-date info.***

 **This course is lower division and will not count towards the major.**